Bounding the approach to oligarchy in a variant of the yard-sale model: Introduction

 Here we produce an analytic result on the Gini coefficient for a modified, yet reasonable, \ysm{} that steps beyond the standard propositions of monotonicity.
 In particular, the result is a bound on the rate of production of inequality, as measured by the Gini coefficient, under the modified dynamics.
 From a physical perspective, this is akin to finding a bound on the rate of entropy production while still having a thermodynamic second law.

+That is to say, the Gini -- Gini production relation derived below is similar to entropy -- entropy production inequalities for diffusive PDE.
+For the systems examined in \cite{MR3497125}, the entropy production bound gives a minimum rate of decrease for the relative entropy.
+Whereas here the Gini -- Gini production bound gives a maximum rate of increase for the measure of economic inequality.

+Importantly, the main theorem generalizes to a broader class of models than just those in which the microtransaction permits a discrete set of outcomes.

 The paper is organized as follows.
 The variant of the \ysm{} on which the present paper focuses is motivated and defined in \cref{sec:mysm}.
 The Gini coefficient is briefly reviewed in \cref{sec:gini} with particular focus on its invariance under a normalization of the equations of motion.
 In \cref{sec:giniTime} it is proven both that the Gini coefficient increases monotonically in time under the induced dynamics and that its rate of increase may be bounded.
-Finally the asymptotics of the modified system when a redistributive tax is incorporated are derived in \cref{sec:asymptotics} and shown to match the classical \ysm{} with taxation.
+This result is then re-stated for a more general class of evolutionary models.
+The evolutionary, integro-differential PDE are numerically solved to demonstrate the bound holding in experiment.
+Plots and descriptions of the numerical method are included.
+The asymptotics of the modified system when a redistributive tax is incorporated are derived in \cref{sec:asymptotics} and shown to match the classical \ysm{} with taxation.